1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 ### Owning roles vs. having roles

-In many endpoints such `SaveInvites`, the topic of "role ownership" comes up.
+In many endpoints such `SaveEnrolls`, the topic of "role ownership" comes up.
 The basic problem is simple: just because someone has a role, it doesn't mean they can also bestow that role upon other users.
 In simple terms, if an admin makes someone a user, that user should not be able to make others users, as that is the privilege of the admins.

 A user "owns" a role in the following cases: